jmahler/jmahler.github.io/_posts/2013-07-09-flash_virtex5.md

 The screen shot below shows the important iMPACT settings during the flash programming dialog.
-There are two settings that must be set correctly otherwise the program wont run and there will be no indication of any error.  **Parallel Mode must be checked**.
+There are two settings that must be set correctly otherwise the program won't run and there will be no indication of any error.  **Parallel Mode must be checked**.
 And the **internal clock must be set to 20 MHz**.